David Upton was into alcohol, drugs, and gay sex for 27 years until he met Jesus

 Still in the same bad habit, “I did all kinds of things I hadn’t done before, I continued to decline in my sin and do more grievous things… If I could just try these other things, I would be happy,” or so he thought.

-Worst case of double pnemonia
+The worst case of double pneumonia

 Back at the hospital, the Doctor said he had the worst case of double pneumonia.
 David was massively dehydrated and could have died hours ago.

 As he lay in the hospital, his heart filled with gratefulness.
 At the same time, he was thinking about sex, to which he’s eager to return once he’s well.
 After recovery, he was back at it again.

 A friend asked if he was a Christian, and he said, “Oh yeah, I’m a Christian.
 I’ve been since I was sixteen years old.”
 Then he asked what his conversion story was, and Upton had no words.

 His Christian friend knew he was gay and tried to tell him it wasn’t right for him to live a sinful life.
 Upton couldn’t understand what he was saying; the devil blinded him.